wmarais/Luna/README.md

 on non production boxes that I regularly format so data loss is not a problem for me.

-To perform a clean after a git pull:
+To perform a clean rebuild after a git pull:
 ```
 rm -r *; cmake ../Luna -DCMAKE_BUILD_TYPE=Debug; make -j8
 ```

 To execute with logging (log function to be improved in future version):